Skip to main content

 • Look in the upper right corner and you will see a section labeled "Holds".
 This is where you can find out if your holds/restrictions are preventing your registration and who to contact to resolve the hold.

-• During the pre-registration period (before classes begin), if a class is full you can add yourself to thewaitlist, which is a list of student waiting to add the class.
+• During the pre-registration period (before classes begin), if a class is full you can add yourself to the waitlist (watch the "Guide to the Waitlist" video) which is a list of student waiting to add the class.
 If an enrolled student drops the course from their schedule, you will be moved into the class based on your number on the list.
 Waitlists are eliminated the day before classes begin so if you have not been placed in the class at this point, you must find another section/course to take.
 If you still want to attempt to take the class, you must get the teacher's approval on an Add form no later than the Add deadline and bring it to your academic advisor for enrollment.
 You do not need a teacher's signature to add a class that is open.
 You will not be moved from the waitlist into the requested class/section for the following reasons:

 • You are already registered for another section of that class.